 Firstly, someone who has had their gallbladder removed.
 If you have had your gall bladder removed it is harder to process fatty foods.
 And eating fatty foods or drinking fatty drinks can cause problems like diarrhoea.
 Rather than switching to skim milk, I would suggest another beverage that is natural.
 Potentially almond milk or cashew milk.

 Another situation where full cream milk may not be a good idea is if you have high cholesterol.
 A little bit of milk will be fine but having large doses of full cream milk will contribute to your cholesterol issue.
 When a person with a cholesterol issue looks after their liver so that it can filter the fats out of their blood properly, that can often resolve the issue.

 In conclusion, full cream vs skim milk, I go for full cream organic milk 100%.
 There are further arguments around is dairy good for you or not.
 I will touch on that very lightly.

 For our oncology patients at the clinic, we recommend they stay away from dairy as much as possible.
-Particularly when they have a cancer that responds to hormones because dairy is going to contain hormones.
+Particularly when they have a cancer that responds to hormones because dairy contains hormones.
 Generally speaking, in the case of oncology, we try to avoid dairy.

-At the end of the day, there is no right or wrong answer to this, when you are making the decision as to what milk you are keeping in your fridge or pantry there is a lot of things that you need to think about.
+At the end of the day, there is no right or wrong answer to this.
+When you are making the decision as to what milk you are consuming there is a lot of things that you need to think about.
 Nothing is good or bad, its more about what are your goals and what are your priorities for your health.
-If you have cancer you are going to have very different priorities to somebody who is trying to lose weight versus someone who is struggling with hormonal issues.
+If you have cancer you are going to have very different priorities to somebody who is trying to lose weight, versus someone who is struggling with hormonal issues.
 Take a look at your priorities first then choose accordingly.